 Sarah Joncas is a Toronto based artist who has been showing in galleries since she was 16 years old.
 Her work has matured into a fine combination of highly skilled realism and whimsically graphic beauty.
 The following interview delves into her process, perfectionism, and continuous growth.
-Be sure to stop by the gallery to see her current show "Suburban Surreal" before February 25th, if you are in San Francisco.

 "..In places where nature has mostly been tamed and controlled, I like the idea of it becoming this ghost-like entity slowly taking over our familiar world.."